Classical Communications with Indefinite Causal Order for $N$ completely depolarizing channels: Generalization to various combinations of cyclic and non-cyclic causal orders

-{\it Generalization to $M$ causal order with $M$ $\in [2,N!]$.--} As $N$ channels can have $N!$ possible permutations, there exists $N!$ causal orders instead of $N$.
-However, we have considered $N$ causal orders of channels above, because -- (i) the increment of communication advantage is substantial to notice, and (ii) it becomes really cumbersome to implement them in experiment.
-Next, we will discuss the analytical extension from $N$ causal orders to $N!$ for $N$ channels to exploit the full advantage of such setup.
+There are $N!$ possible permutations of $N$ elements, thus there exists $N!$ causal orders of $N$ channels.
+However, above, we have considered only $M\leq N$ cyclic causal orders of channels, because the increase of communication rate is substantial to notice and it becomes problematic to implement superposition of $N!$ causal orders in an experiment.

-Our analytical calculation shows that it can be extended immediately for $N!$ causal orders.
-This is because the final expression does not depend on the number of channels we have but only on the possible number of causal orders, $M$ $\in$ $[2,N!]$.
-Note that for $M=2$, the expression in Eq.(\ref{mainchi}) reduces to the $2$ channels $2$ orders as well as $3$ channels $2$ orders.
-In general, a symmetry is noticed: the Holevo information is same for the settings (i) $N$ channels with superposition of $N!$ causal orders, and (ii) $N!$ channels with $N!$ causal orders.
-Hence, in general the expression for the classical communication for $N$ completely depolarizing channels with $M$ causal orders can efficiently be written as
+In this section, we will discuss whether the extension from $N$ cyclic causal orders to all $N!$ orders for $N$ CDCs is provides significant improvement in the communication rates.
+In a recent work Ref.\cite{e21101012}, authors showed that communication rates do not increase evenly with the increase of the number of causal orders.
+We think that this behavior can be atributed to inevitable mixing of cyclic and non-cyclic causal orders, which hinders the potential benefit due to appearance of input state independent terms (see Appendix \ref{did_not}).
+This is why we considered the cyclic orders separately.

+By considering any order of action of $N$ channels as the zeroth element and then performing cyclic permutations of this element, we can form a coset of cyclic causal orders (coset of permutation group with respect to the subgroup of cyclic permutations of $N$ elements) which contains $N$ elements.
+In this way, we can identify $\frac{N!}{N}=(N-1)!$ such cosets in the set of all $N!$ permutations.
+We refer to these individual cosets as to cyclic causal orders, and each of them yields the same classical communication rate, which we already evaluated in the previous section.

+However, if we consider superposition of orders of elements from different cosets the situation becomes a bit demanding.
+Off-diagonal contributions to $\rho_M$ that map between control system states belonging to a single coset act on the message system as $\frac{\rho}{d^2}$ (see Eq. (\ref{eq:offdiagterms1})), however, this is no longer the case if the control system states are not from the same coset.

+Let us note that as the number of channels increases the number of types of off-diagonals contributions increases and will include the terms presented in the following Table \ref{table:A1}.
+For derivation of the terms appearing in the table we refer the reader to Appendix \ref{did_not}.
+In accordance with Table \ref{table:A1} for $N\geq 3$ we found that lot of cross-coset off-diagonal terms are proportional to $\mathbb{I}$ and the terms which are proportional to $\rho$ have a decreasing weight factor as $N$ increases.
+To illustrate the impact of the above findings we present a case study for $N=3$ and $N=4$.